kwakmeensoo/NLP-Project/experiment/README.md

   - Quantifies contribution of each component
   - Helps understand which features matter most

-- **`match.py`**: Core slide matching processor (research version)
+- **`match.py`**: Core slide matching algorithm
-  - Implements dynamic programming-based matching algorithm
+  - Implements dynamic programming-based matching with multimodal embeddings
-  - Includes caching optimizations for faster batch evaluation
+  - Used for both research evaluation and practical application
-  - Same core algorithm as `inference/match.py` but with research-focused optimizations

 ### Dataset